Certified Nursing Assistant Programs in California: Your Guide to Training and Certification

 Understanding California’s CNA Training Requirements

-To become a CNA in California, it is crucial to enroll in a training program approved by the California Department of Public Health.
+To become a CNA in California, it is crucial to enrol in a training program approved by the California Department of Public Health.
 In this section, we will discuss the specific requirements for CNA training programs in California, including the skills taught, duration, and structure of these programs, to help you make an informed decision.

 These requirements include the number of hours of instruction, the topics covered, and the type of instruction.
-The program must also include a minimum of 16 hours of supervised clinical practice.
-Additionally, the program must include a minimum minimum.

 Skills Taught in California CNA Programs